ejabbered/slpkg/README.rst

 .. image:: https://raw.githubusercontent.com/dslackw/images/master/slpkg/deps.png
     :target: https://raw.githubusercontent.com/dslackw/images/master/slpkg/deps.png

-Check if your packages is up to date or changes in ChangeLog.txt:
+Check if your packages is up to date or the changes in ChangeLog.txt:

 .. code-block:: bash

-    You can check ChangeLog.txt for changes before with command:
+    You can check the ChangeLog.txt for changes before with the command:

     $ slpkg -c sbo